Robert-Hellinga/froyo-games/README.md

 Assumptions or Simplifications:
  * When playing online, wait for opponent player to join before making the first move.
 Otherwise, turn cycle might be broken
+ * Win popup is only in English.

 Interesting data files:

 Known Bugs:
  * Names do not display properly on top/bottom with online (both players see the same name on top and bottom)
- * Othello turn cycling does not work with online feature.
+ * Othello does not work properly with online feature.
+ * Save button does not work

 ### Impressions